-You found a house you adore in Mid-City.
+You found a house you adore in New Orleans.
 You just can’t live without it!
 But, that lingering thought comes up – “What’s wrong with the house?”

 Before you ever make an offer on the New Orleans home that you fell in love with, you get to peruse the property disclosures.
 Property disclosures are what the home seller has to fill out explaining all the known defects.
 What kind of stuff must they tell you about?

 Property disclosures cover a variety of issues, including: